 Radio call sign: VGSR

 1928-29: This was St. Roch's maiden voyage and her first trip into the Canadian Arctic.
 The vessel sailed from Vancouver on June 28, 1928, wintered at Langton Bay, and returned in the fall of 1929.
 On launch, she was fitted with state-of-the-art radio equipment.
-This consisted a 100 watt, medium wave (375 to 1428 KHz) main transmitter, namely the Canadian Marconi 100W4 ( S/N 62) which is used for all ordinary ship-to-ship or ship-to-shore work.
-Also installed was a 50 watt short wave transmitter whose model number is is not known at this time.
+This consisted a 100 watt, medium wave (375 to 1428 KHz) main transmitter, namely the Canadian Marconi 100W4 ( S/N 62) which was used for all ordinary ship-to-ship or ship-to-shore work.
+Also installed, was a 50 watt, short wave (experimental) transmitter whose model number is not known at this time.
 It was a HF set for communicating with stations beyond the range of the main set such the area around Hudson Bay or, possibly Ottawa.
-Two receivers were fitted: MST tuner with MSA amplifier and the Canadian Marconi 4VSW-6.
+In the 1928 to 1932 period, there were three receivers installed whose total frequency range spanned from 15 meters to 20,000 meters.
+Two of these receivers were the MST tuner with MSA amplifier and the Canadian Marconi 4VSW-6 receiver.
+The third one remains unknown.

 On one of the Equipment Requisitions drafted in 1928 by F.W.
-Healey. was an RCA Model 2-60 Victorola Gramophone along with 50 records.
-The grammaphone cost $37.16 in 1928.
-This would serve as an entertainment means for the crew.
-Other requests were for dry batteries, In 1928, that request consisted of:
+Sealey. was an RCA Model 2-60 Victorola "wind-up" Gramophone along with 50 records.
+The gramaphone cost $37.16 in 1928.
+This would serve as one entertainment means for the crew.
+Because it didn't need power it could be situated anywhere in the crew's quarters.
+Other requests were for dry batteries.
+In 1928, that request consisted of:

 * Qty.
 2 Eveready "Light Duty" 22.5 volt 'B' batteries.

 Fred.
 W Sealey, was the radio operator aboard St. Roch in 1928. born in England, Mr. Sealey discovered his calling in 1918 while his family was en route to a new home in Victoria.
-"While on the boat from Vancouver, I happened to be outside the `wireless' cabin when the operator started up the old spark transmitter and the crash of the spark could be heard all around the deck," recalled Mr. Sealey.
-"I decided right there and then that the `wireless' was for me.".
+"While on the boat from Vancouver, I happened to be outside the wireless' cabin when the operator started up the old spark transmitter, The crash of the spark could be heard all around the deck," recalled Mr. Sealey.
+"I decided right there and then that the wireless' was for me.".
 With a daytime job and classes at night, he quickly obtained his certificate and went to sea with the Canadian Marconi Company.

 Research indicates that the St. Roch stayed in touch with a network of stations in the Arctic and all around Canada.
-Radio operator Cst.
-Edward (Dean) Hadley, was the radio operator aboard St. Roch in 1929.
-Hadley transmitted regular reports to Coppermine, NWT twice a week.
-Other research material indicates that one of the duties of the St. Roch crew h was to provide daily weather reports to Ottawa.
+Fred Sealey, was the radio operator aboard St. Roch in 1929.
+During his time, he transmitted regular reports to Coppermine, NWT twice a week.
+Other research material indicates that one of the duties of the St. Roch crew was to provide daily weather reports to Ottawa.
 It was also mentioned that the crew routinely listened to the radio when they were off duty.

-The vessel obtained a broadcast license so that they, on occasion, could broadcast news and music to the northern natives.
+St. Roch obtained a broadcast license so that they, on occasion, could broadcast news and music to the northern residents.
 Dean recalls that it was around 667 KHz. where they aired their broadcasts.
 As one would expect, the AM signal would have a limited range.
 There was no regular schedule, just the occasional news and music, with most of the potential listeners being forewarned via short wave radio that there would be a broadcast.

 It is also believed that Land Stations in the North were notified about St. Roch's broadcast schedule and, perhaps word spread to the native people that had access to battery operated receivers.
 There were long periods of time when the ship was frozen in ice so she was used as an RCMP "Detachment" .
 Perhaps there were more broadcasts during this period.